ccokee/IronDuCKie/README.md

 6. Update the SSH username and password in the `check_auth_password` method in the `CustomSSHServer` class in `IronDuCKie.py`.

+7. Set up your Telegram bot by following the instructions in the [python-telegram-bot documentation](https://github.com/python-telegram-bot/python-telegram-bot#creating-a-new-bot).
+Save your bot token for later use.

+8. Modify the `IronDuCKie.py` script to include your desired username, password, and Telegram bot token.

 ## Generating a Custom Signed Certificate for HTTPS

 To enable HTTPS for the web interface using a custom signed certificate, you'll need to generate a certificate and private key.
 Follow these steps to create a self-signed certificate:

 1. Install OpenSSL if you haven't already.
 You can download it from [https://www.openssl.org/source/](https://www.openssl.org/source/) or use your operating system's package manager to install it.

-2. Open a terminal window and navigate to the project directory (`ironduckie`).
+2. Open a terminal window and navigate to the project directory (`IronDuCKie`).

 3. Run the following command to generate a 4096-bit RSA private key and a self-signed certificate that are valid for 365 days: